Updated – 12/27/2025

-Our next meeting is scheduled for Wednesday June 25th at 6:00 pm.
-We will be meeting at the newly renovated Manchester EOC located at the Manchester Fire Department headquarters.
-It is located at 100 Merrimack St.
+Our next meeting is scheduled for Wednesday January 28th at 6:00 pm.
+We will be meeting at the Manchester Health Department, which is located at 1528 Elm St. Please use the entrance next to the parking lot at the rear of the building.

 Updated – 06/02/2025